comger/UCenter/README.md

 # UCenter
-UserCenter DDD for Rest and RPC
+UserCenter's Rest and RPC API with DDD